-Sex Toy Remote App Spied On Unsuspecting Users — Lawsuit Grants Up To $10K Each
+Sex Toy Remote App Spied On Unsuspecting Users – Lawsuit Grants Up To $10K Each

 A sex toy designed for couples to use remotely while apart from one another has been spying on the users and collecting data about the frequency of their remote sexual encounters with their vibrators.
-The makers of the We-Vibe vibrators will now pay those unsuspecting people whom they collected data from up to $10,000 a piece.
+The makers of the We-Vibe vibrators will now pay those unsuspecting people who they collected data from up to $10,000 a piece.

 If you were one of the people who purchased the product but never used the app, then it looks as though you may be entitled to $199 as a part of this settlement.
 The company was facing a lawsuit, but came to an agreement with the court to dish out the total of $3.75 million among the folks who purchased and used the device.
 The company feels it was a fair settlement they’ve offered.